d60/twikit/README.md

-If you have any questions, please ask on [Discord](https://discord.gg/nCrByrr8cX).
+If you have any questions, you can ask on [Discord](https://discord.gg/nCrByrr8cX).